Embedded Computing

 LaunchPad MSP432: RTOS for Everyone

-How to combine the best of ultra-low-power from the MSP430 family and high performance from the Cortex-M4-based TM4C family?
+How to combine the best of ultra-low-power from the MSP430 family and high performance from the Cortex-M4-based TM4C family?a

 Here comes the MSP432 from Texas Instruments!